Brioche Hamburger Buns Recipe

 - Sugar – Just a small amount of sugar will create a bit of sweetness to round out the rich flavor of the eggs and butter.

 - Instant Yeast – When using instant yeast, you can add it directly to the dough instead of having to bloom it first (like with active dry yeast).
-I have an article called, Active Dry Yeast vs. Instant Yeast if you’d like to learn more about how to use each type of yeast.

 How to make Brioche Hamburger Buns